Eat Already?: Reception

 Despite being intended for an elderly audience, the show has gained some popularity among Singaporeans of other age groups.
 Eat Already became the second Channel 8 series known to have Cabinet Ministers make cameo appearances.
 Low Yen Ling had introduced the courses offered by the Lifelong Learning Institute in her capacity as then-Parliamentary Secretary for Education (now Minister of State for Trade and Industry and Culture, Community and Youth), while Chee Hong Tat engaged senior citizens in his Bishan-Toa Payoh GRC in his capacity as Minister of State for Communications and Information (now Minister of State for Transport and Foreign Affairs).
 The series received positive acclaim with 250,000 viewers on average, and has garnered over 1.6 million online views on Youtube.

-Awards & Nominations

-Star Awards 2017

-Eat Already? was nominated for one category.
-The other drama serials that are nominated for Best Theme Song are You Can Be an Angel 2, The Dream Job, Life - Fear Not & If Only I Could (TV series).
-It did not win a single nomination.